felixcaronpare/felixcaronpare.github.io/content/blogs/how-i-made-this-site.md

 Using this theme has allowed me to focus on the content of the portfolio while spending minimal time on its UI/UX.
 Of course the interface wasn't 100% to my liking and required tweaks, but having such a complete base theme instead of a white page helped save a lot of time.

-It also integrates beautifully with Github Actions to do the Hugo generations of the files that is necessary for CI/CD purposes.
+It also integrates beautifully with Github Actions to do the Hugo generations of the files that is necessary for CI/CD purposes, making this a very easy website to maintain.

 <hr>